ankit-akash/srms/README.md

 # Student Result Management System(SRMS)

 * *How to run this Project:*

-   1. Download and Unzip file on your local system copy srms folder.
+   1.Download and Unzip file on your local system copy srms folder.

-   2. Put srms folder inside root directory
+   2.Put srms folder inside root directory.